Jenna and Chris

 September 15 — 17, 2025

 After Sicily wrapped, the friends flew home.
 We drove an hour up the coast to Taormina for two quiet days at one of the nicest hotels we stayed in all honeymoon, perched above the Mediterranean with Mount Etna out the window.
 Taormina is the location of White Lotus Season 2, part of our inspiration for a party in Sicily.
-And now that we were finally in this stunning town on the cliffs, we were taking it in.
+And now that we were finally in this stunning town on the cliffs, we had time to process the amazing adventure.

 Chapter VIII, Continued